-Veterans: If your loved one is a veteran, contact the VA Pacific Island Health Care System for more information regarding the Veteran-Directed Care program.
+Veterans: If your loved one is a veteran, contact the VA Pacific Island Health Care System for more information regarding the Veteran Directed Care program.

-Non-Medicaid: Idaho does not offer a state funded program to support older adults at this time.
+Non-Medicaid: Idaho does not offer a state-funded program to support older adults at this time.

 Medicaid: Idaho’s My Voice, My Choice gives participants greater control over the Medicaid funds they receive, allowing them to select care that best fits their needs.
-Participants can choose to hire people they know, though spouses are not eligible for compensation.
+Participants may choose to hire people they know, though spouses are not eligible for compensation.

-Non-Medicaid: Illinois does not offer a state funded program to support older adults at this time.
+Non-Medicaid: Illinois does not offer a state-funded program to support older adults at this time.

-Medicaid: Illinois has both the Illinois HealthChoice and Medicare-Medicaid Align Initiative to provide family caregiver assistance.
+Medicaid: Illinois has both the Illinois HealthChoice and Medicare-Medicaid Alignment Initiative to provide family caregiver assistance.
 They’re designed to fund in-home care for seniors who would otherwise be at risk of placement in a Medicaid-funded nursing home.

-Veteran: Illinois offers a Veteran-Directed Care program through several VA Medical Centers.
+Veteran: Illinois offers a Veteran Directed Care program through several VA Medical Centers.
 Contact the Illinois Department of Veteran Affairs for more information.

-Non-Medicaid: Indiana participates in a Program of All-Inclusive Care for the Elderly (PACE®) program that provides services such as home health care and personal care, social services, adult day care, medical care, and other services for participants who are deemed eligible for nursing home care, but may not be Medicaid-eligible.
+Non-Medicaid: Indiana participates in a Program of All-Inclusive Care for the Elderly (PACE) program that provides services such as home health care and personal care, social services, adult day care, medical care, and other services for participants who are deemed eligible for nursing home care, but may not be Medicaid-eligible.

-Veteran: If your loved one is a veteran contact the Indiana Department of Veteran Affairs for more information about the Veteran-Directed Care program.
+Veteran: If your loved one is a veteran, contact the Indiana Department of Veteran Affairs for more information about the Veteran Directed Care program.

 Non-Medicaid: Iowa’s Area Agencies on Aging (AAAs) provides Case Management Services to help support and promote independent living for older Iowa residents.